 It seems nobody really cares about eBay these days.
 And it’s really sad that a company founded on trust has fell from grace since it’s glory days.
 With that in mind, the ebaymotorssucks.com domain has been retired.
 All content from the ebms website has been moved here and divided into several subdomains under doc’s docsplace.org domain. 😉

 Also the lengths this corporation went to punish outspoken former sellers, critics, and publishers who criticized their bad business practices is outright shameful.
 Doc founded ebay motors sucks website in 2004 to warn consumers of fraud when used car scams were out of control on the recently launched motors site.
 He has paid a heavy price for his efforts since then.
 Corporate trolls attacked his credibility as a motors seller.
 His girlfriends family was stalked.
 He was removed from his church because of lies told to his pastor.
-It’s well documented here.
-One reason the ebaymotorssucks.com domain has been archived in several sub domains here.
+Corporate hate at it’s worst!
+It’s documented here.

 This website for the past 16 years has been dedicated to educating consumers how to spot and avoid online motor vehicle fraud and dishonest sellers since it’s founding in 2004.
 As it usually turns out that bargain car found online was no bargain.
 Doc is a retired Florida used car dealer and former eBay Motors PowerSeller who offers his car buying and selling Internet advice

 Doc was the 1st Tampa Bay area used car dealer to sell automobiles online back in 1999. eBay was a growing corporation that opened up a new marketplace for motor vehicles, among other items where there was none before.
 Car buyers in the northeast area could by a rust free Florida car in the middle of a blizzard and have it shipped home.
 Meg Whitman once said “wow they buy used cars too,” those were the good old days.
 But since then greed has taken it’s toll!